-Companies with last mile delivery operations are facing multiple challenges.
+The supply chain issues and other challenges that most delivery organizations face these days can feel like a perfect storm.
 Businesses are dealing with rising transportation costs, high attrition among drivers, driver shortages, increased delivery volumes, and growing consumer demands.
-All these pressures are driving operational costs up in a way that can start to seem pretty dire.
+All these pressures are driving operational costs up in a way that can start to seem fairly dire.

 Minimizing Operating Costs with Route Optimization